rmaestroni/zk-watch2kafka/README.md

     are ignored;
   * `acks` - Producer required acks (non-transactional only with `enable_idempotence=false`);
   * `retries` - Producer retries (non-transactional only with `enable_idempotence=false`);
+  * `serializer` - The serializer qualified class name, defining how to serialize the value to Kafka.
+The class is expected to extend `cloud.thh.zk_watch2kafka.kafka.ZkEventSerializer`.